Static application security testing: Overview

 The scope of the analysis determines its accuracy and capacity to detect vulnerabilities using contextual information.
+SAST tools, unlike DAST tools, give developers real-time feedback, and help them secure flaws before they move the code to the next level.

 At a function level, a common technique is the construction of an Abstract syntax tree to control the flow of data within the function.